Australian Leader T2 Mk5 - The most amazing rifle you never heard of.

 Frequently Asked Questions

-What military rifle influenced the Leader T2 Mk5?
+What was the design inspiration for the Leader T2 Mk5?

-The Leader T2 Mk5 was significantly influenced by the Armalite AR-18, particularly in its use of stamped steel for both the upper and lower receivers.
-This approach was chosen for cost-effectiveness, drawing on a history of stamped firearm designs.
+The Leader T2 Mk5 was heavily influenced by the Armalite AR-18, particularly in its use of stamped steel for both upper and lower receivers.
+This approach aimed to reduce manufacturing costs compared to traditional forged components.

 Why wasn't the Leader T2 Mk5 adopted by the Australian military?